Cosmian/kms/documentation/docs/authentication.md

 The server supports  [JWT access tokens](https://jwt.io/) which are compatible with [Open ID Connect](https://openid.net/connect/).

-JWT tokens signatures are validated using the token issuer [JSON Web Key Set (JWKS)](https://datatracker.ietf.org/doc/html/rfc7517.) which is pulled on server start.
+The server validates the JWT tokens signatures using the token issuer [JSON Web Key Set (JWKS)](https://datatracker.ietf.org/doc/html/rfc7517.) that is pulled on server start.

 ### The JWT token